-Don’t be fooled by the jicama’s intimidating, potato-rough exterior; behind that (extremely inedible) husk is the crisp, creamy-white, ultra-versatile vegetable you’ve been missing all along.
+Don't be fooled by its intimidating, potato-rough exterior; behind that (extremely inedible) husk is the crisp, creamy-white, ultra-versatile vegetable you've been missing all along.

-Before we dive in to why you should be using it in your kitchen, here’s a bit of jicama history.
+Before we dive into why you should be using it in your kitchen, here's a bit of its history.

 Native to the region, jicama was first cultivated in Mexico and Central America, where it was a dietary staple for Meso-American civilizations for centuries.
 In the 1600s, though, it made an appearance all the way across the globe.

-Jicama was introduced to the Philippines in the 17th century by the Spanish, as singkamas.
+The vegetable was introduced to the Philippines in the 17th century by the Spanish, as singkamas.
 From there, it soon made the jump to the mainland into Southeast Asia, then China, where it too became a staple in recipes such as stir-fry.

-There’s little surprise jicama was so warmly received; it’s easily cultivated in warm climates like Central America and Southeast Asia.
-It’s extremely versatile as an ingredient – and it’s a healthful food too boot.
+There's little surprise the root vegetable was so warmly received; it's easily cultivated in warm climates like Central America and Southeast Asia.
+It's extremely versatile as an ingredient and it's a healthful food to boot.

-Filled with high levels of dietary fiber, jicama is helpful in aiding in digestion.
-It’s also a natural source a prebiotic and particular kind of fiber that doesn’t break down into simple sugars.
-This means those living with diabetes don’t need to worry about the blood sugar fluctuations that follow most other sweet foods.
+Filled with high levels of dietary fiber, raw jicama is helpful in aiding in digestion.
+It's also a natural source of prebiotic and a particular kind of fiber that doesn't break down into simple sugars.
+This means those living with diabetes don't need to worry about the blood sugar fluctuations that follow most other sweet foods.
 Sweet!

-Jicama is also loaded with vitamin C – about 40 percent of a day’s recommended amount in just 100 grams – making it an immune system booster and a good source of the vitamin.
-This super-root also has rich antioxidant properties, which may fight free radicals – leading causes of cancer and heart disease.
+Jicama is also loaded with vitamin C - about 40 percent of a day's recommended amount in just 100 grams - making it an immune system booster and a good source of the vitamin.
+This super-root also has rich antioxidant properties, which may fight free radicals - leading causes of cancer and heart disease.